Pazardzhik: Geography

-Topography

-The city lies in the southwestern parts of the Upper Thracian Plain and also in the Pazardzhik-Plovdiv Fields, a sub-region of the plain.
-Pazardzhik lies on both the right and left banks of the Maritsa River, with an island called Svoboda.

-Pazardzhik is one of the few cities with a flat topography without any elevations.
-The average elevation is 205 m (673 ft) and covers the entire area of the city.
-The only exception is a slight elevation change in the riverbed of the Maritsa.

-Nearby is the Besaparski Ridge, where limestone deposits have been discovered.
-Nearby, near the village of Mokrishte, there are many hills from the time of the Thracians, which were artificially created.

-The nearest mountains are the Western Rhodopes - about 15 km south, the Eastern Rila - about 30 km southwest and the Sashtinskata Sredna Gora about 40 km north of the town.

 Vegetation

 The vegetation in and around the town is mainly broad-leaved species - oak, linden, poplar, chestnut, plane and less often coniferous species - mainly pine and fir.
 Willow, birch, ivy grow around the rivers.

 The region is traditionally used for agriculture due to the favourable climate and fertile soils and is considered a recognised region for the cultivation of vegetables and fruit.
 Besides cereals, tomatoes, peppers, potatoes, watermelons, tobacco and wine, but also peaches, cherries and cotton are grown.

 From the 15th century until the 1980s, Pazardzhik was a centre of Bulgarian rice cultivation, which was practised in the humid lowlands of the Upper Thracian Plain.
 The yellowish rice grains of Pazardzhik were well known and better appreciated than the rice grown around Plovdiv or further southeast along the Maritsa.
-Western visitors were amazed by the intensive rice culture and already in the 18th century spoke of the area as a "European Egypt" (in a travel diary from 1786).
+Western visitors were amazed by the intensive rice culture and already in the 18th century spoke of the area as a "European Egypt" (in a travel diary from 1786.
 Today, rice cultivation no longer plays a major role in the Pazardzhik region.
 After 1989, production was stopped or even abandoned (in most places) within a few years, as Bulgarian rice was no longer competitive on the world market.

-Hydrography

-One of the main rivers, the Maritsa, flows through the city and Topolnitsa (river) and Luda Yana, tributaries of the Maritsa, also border the city to the east and west.